doctort57/TriviaGame/README.md

 Multiple choices for each question but  only allowed to pick one answer

-different image for each question
+different images for each question

 display Correct answer, Incorrect Answer or Times Up message

-at the end of the game, display total correct and incorrect answers
+at the end of the game, displays total correct and incorrect answers